mcdemarco/the-new-kitchen-cookbook/sweets/easyMints.md

 Knead until smooth.
 Mold with molds or roll and slice.
 (I just rolled into balls instead.)

-Yield is 1 lb.
-The directions are vague about whether they keep.
+The directions were vague about whether they keep.